milesich/xcgp-api/docs/graphql/schema/string.md

 * [TransactionEdge](graphql/schema/transactionedge.md): An edge in a connection
 * [UpdateUserInput](graphql/schema/updateuserinput.md): Input for updating a user
 * [User](graphql/schema/user.md): A user
+* [UserAchievement](graphql/schema/userachievement.md): An achievement belonging to a user
+* [UserAchievementEdge](graphql/schema/userachievementedge.md): An edge in a connection
 * [Win](graphql/schema/win.md): A win
 * [WinEdge](graphql/schema/winedge.md): An edge in a connection
 * [__Directive](graphql/schema/__directive.md): A Directive provides a way to describe alternate runtime execution and type validation behavior in a GraphQL document.